 You can see how these each of these herbs individual medicinal action supports female fertility in a variety of ways.
 Consuming them in a tea blend allows for multiple medicinal actions to blend together to create multiple benefits.

 How to Prepare Conceptions Tea Properly

 1. Stir up the Conceptions Tea, during shipping it may have settled.
-You are going to want to get in a variety of each herbs each time you make it.
+You are going to want to get a variety of each of the herbs each time you make it.

 2. For 1 cup of Conceptions Tea, place a 1-2 tsp. of dried herbs in a tea cup (mug).
 For 2-3 cups of Conceptions Tea, put 3-4 heaping tsp of dried herbs in a glass canning jar.